EckoTan0804/hugo-blox-resume/content/docs/cs/project-management/03_project_planning/m4_manage_risk.md

 #### **Dependency graphs**

+{{< spoiler text="Example" >}}

-Example: Imagine you are making peanut butter and jelly sandwiches for the kids who will be coming to your dinner, and you want to use dependency relationships to map your activities on a graph.
+Imagine you are making peanut butter and jelly sandwiches for the kids who will be coming to your dinner, and you want to use dependency relationships to map your activities on a graph.

 ![截屏2025-02-03 22.44.00](https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/%E6%88%AA%E5%B1%8F2025-02-03%2022.44.00.png)